dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 This template can be used for as a basis for making alterations to the existing flyout layout, and also shows the visual states that are implemented for flyout items.

-In addition, the `Grid`, `Image`, and `Label` elements all have `x:Name` values and so can be targeted with the Visual State Manager.
+In addition, the <xref:Microsoft.Maui.Controls.Grid>, `Image`, and `Label` elements all have `x:Name` values and so can be targeted with the Visual State Manager.
 For more information, see [Set state on multiple elements](~/user-interface/visual-states.md#set-state-on-multiple-elements).

 > [!NOTE]
 > The same template can also be used for `MenuItem` objects.